Key course information

 This is a site and college-based qualification where you will completing you Level 3 Diploma at college and work with your employer to gather relevant evidence of the daily work you are completing installing and maintaining electrical systems.
 You will develop and improve your installation practical skills, inspection & testing procedures and fault diagnosis work.
 You will need to be working with an electrical company which covers a range of work from three-phase installations to single phase installations including a full range of installation methods.

-• GCSE C or 4 (minimum) in Maths and English
+• GCSE C or 4 (minimum) or Functional Skills Level 2 in Maths and English

 • Interview to ensure you have the appropriate knowledge and opportunities to complete the award

 • Continued employment with an electrical company, covering a range of work

 Study, Assessment and Qualifications

 • City & Guilds Level 3 NVQ Diploma in Installing Electrotechnical Systems and Equipment